ks982579/vite-landing-page/README.md

   - layouts: "page layouts - currently only one."
   - pages: "pages of application."
   - services: "Folder to hold API requests."
-  - testing: "rest-related mocks and such - No tests unfortunately."
+  - testing: "Tests to be Implemented."
   - types: "TS type definitions."
   - utils: "Contains shared utility functions - Not Required (yet)."
 ```